Alfreð Gíslason: Coaching career

 Gíslason became the coach of German club THW Kiel in 2008.
 He led the team to six Bundesliga and DHB-Pokal titles each, five DHB-Supercup titles, two EHF Champions League titles, and one EHF Cup and IHF Super Globe title each across eleven seasons with the club, in addition to becoming the first coach to win the EHF Champions League with two different teams.

 In 2020, Gíslason became the coach of the German men's national team and led the team to a fifth-place finish at the 2020 European Championship.
 The national team placed sixth at the 2020 Summer Olympics and twelfth at the 2021 World Championship.
 At the 2022 European Championship, Germany finished seventh, and placed fifth at the 2023 World Championship.
 Gíslason led the national team to a fourth-place finish at the 2024 European Championship in Germany and won the silver medal in the men's handball tournament at the 2024 Summer Olympics.

+At the 2026 European Men's Handball Championship he won silver medals, once again losing to Denmark in the final.
+In the early stages of the tournament his tactics were widely criticized, especially after the 30-27 defeat against Serbia in the preliminary rounds, when he called a time out just as Juri Knorr was about to score.